djhshih/swl/README.md

 align | sort | call
 ```

-Here, `|` is a new pipe operator that merges all upstream parameters and
+Here, `|` is the function chain operator that passes records between functions,
-passes them to the downstream function.
+and `//` is the record update operator that merges records (right overrides left).
 See `doc/README.md` for more details.

 This is a work in progress (see `TODO`).